 Thank you for your interest.
 Ever since I spent a year at Trinity College Dublin (Ireland) in 1987–8 I have been researching aspects of Irish musical history.
 Since this is NOT my main professional activity, the actual extent of my research is limited, both in scope as in topics.
-Still – after some twenty-odd years there is a certain amount of research which has only in part been published.
+Still – in the course of some 35 years there is a certain amount of research which has only in part been published.
 In the hope that somewhere out there some people may be interested I started setting up this website in early 2011.

 I have been living near Münster (until 1983), in Hildesheim (1984–90), Cologne (1990–3), Bonn (1993–2006), Darmstadt (2006–11) and moved to Frankfurt in May 2011 (see Contact).